idkjay/parks-and-reviews/README.md

 Ruby: 2.6.3, Rails: 5.2.3, React, CarrierWave, Foundation, Fog-AWS

 # Description
 National Parks review site.
 Users can submit reviews of national parks they have been to and can also see reviews of other users.
+Users can edit their own reviews and upvote or downvote others reviews.

 # Authors
-Jordan Chu, Ben Hatfield, Hannah Horobin, Robert Huff, and Afia Kyalo
+Jordan Chu, Ben Hatfield, Hannah Horobin, Afia Kyalo, and Robert Huff